wjxjmj/openVectorField/README.md

 # OpenVectorField
-a general ode simulation tool
+A general ode simulation tool

 # Delpoyment
 Create an empty folder, for example, YOUR_MATLAB_PATH\toolbox\ovf, and run file install_OVM.m.